094459/blog/content/newsletter/aws-open-source-news-and-updates-143.md

 **Java**

-A stellar cast of Java developers, Mark Sailes, Maciej Walkowiak, Serkan Ozal, Vadym Kazulkin, and Goran Opacic Esteh take a look at SnapStart and SpringCloud AWS.
+A stellar cast of Java developers, Mark Sailes, Maciej Walkowiak, Serkan Ozal, Vadym Kazulkin, and Goran Opacic take a look at SnapStart and SpringCloud AWS.
 A must watch for all Java fans.

 {{< youtube nhwgm9J4F9A >}}